jamesscaur/luckydip-run/README.md

 // a free dip [{"reason":null,"address":null,"percent":0,"fixedFeeDuro":0}]

-// an example where a prostate cancer foundation with address `1FaGzGL2PssHn1P3wMYS6FG8uv652zhUbr` recieves 100% of the prize sale after fixed fees are deducted (and there are no other payees with fixed fees, so it will be 100% of the sale.)
+// an example where a Against Malaria foundation with address `1FaGzGL2PssHn1P3wMYS6FG8uv652zhUbr` recieves 100% of the prize sale after fixed fees are deducted (and there are no other payees with fixed fees, so it will be 100% of the sale.)
-[{"reason":"prostate cancer","address":"1FaGzGL2PssHn1P3wMYS6FG8uv652zhUbr","percent":100,"fixedFeeDuro":0}]
+[{"reason":"Against Malaria","address":"1FaGzGL2PssHn1P3wMYS6FG8uv652zhUbr","percent":100,"fixedFeeDuro":0}]

 // an example identical to before, except where 400 Đ - 0.002 BSV - approximately 35c - are deducted for website hosting.
-[{"reason":"prostate cancer","address":"1FaGzGL2PssHn1P3wMYS6FG8uv652zhUbr","percent":100,"fixedFeeDuro":0}, {"reason":"website hosting","address":"16ZtbzKFp9mUb8oae6Ly94Ya6CkP7SVAMH","percent":0,"fixedFeeDuro":400}]
+[{"reason":"Against Malaria","address":"1FaGzGL2PssHn1P3wMYS6FG8uv652zhUbr","percent":100,"fixedFeeDuro":0}, {"reason":"website hosting","address":"16ZtbzKFp9mUb8oae6Ly94Ya6CkP7SVAMH","percent":0,"fixedFeeDuro":400}]
 ```

 ---